zuozhenggh/learning-library/developer-library/micronaut-oci-atp/create/create.md

           clean-schema: true
     </copy>

-> Note that in a real world scenario you would setup a separate database to run your tests against
+> **NOTE:** that in a real world scenario you would setup a separate database to run your tests against

 ## **STEP 5**: Defining a SQL Migration Script